 Almost every category entry has the Description attribute at the end which is as a standard presented as HTML editor.

 This dialog field is a drop-down selection field.
 The values from which you can choose one single value are pre-set and usually you can't edit them.
-If you don't want to select any of the given values, you can choose the dash (
+If you don't want to select any of the given values, you can choose the dash (-), if possible.

 The dialog plus field is similar to the dialog field.
 In addition, you can set further values.
 For this purpose, you can either use the icon to the right of the attribute field or the Dialog-Admin.